Student Guide

 15 credits in Swedish open a path to permanent residence

-Preliminary information: Starting from autumn semester 2026, as part of Aalto University’s new curriculum 2026–2028, Aalto University will offer a five-course Swedish for International Students study path (15 ECTS in total).
-Courses 1 and 2 are organised by the Aalto Language Centre and the Aalto Open University, and courses 3–5 by the Aalto Open University.
-The study path begins at beginner level and progresses to approximately B1.1 level, and the final course also provides general orientation to national language proficiency testing.
+Starting from the autumn semester 2026, as part of Aalto University's new curriculum 2026–2028, Aalto University offers a five-course Swedish for International Students study path (15 ECTS).
+The study path begins at beginner level and progresses to approximately CEFR level B1.1.
+The final course also provides a general orientation to national language proficiency testing.

 • Updated: